Enbridge violated the easement that allows it to use the Great Lakes for its pipeline in several ways (watch video).

 Line 5 Beneath the Straits of Mackinac - Photo courtesy NWF

-Enbridge officials have said that properly maintained pipelines can last indefinitely, but the company’s history of major spills in Michigan and North America proves otherwise.
-Today, much of the oil flowing through the Line 5 pipelines (90 to 95%) comes from Canada and takes a shortcut through Michigan and the Straits of Mackinac before crossing back into Canada near Port Huron.
+Enbridge officials have claimed that properly maintained pipelines can last indefinitely, but the company’s history of major spills in Michigan and North America proves otherwise.
+Today, 90 to 95% of the oil flowing through the Line 5 pipelines comes from Canada and takes a shortcut through Michigan and the Straits of Mackinac before crossing back into Canada near Port Huron.

 Line 5 has spilled 33 times and at least 1.1 million gallons along its length since 1968.